 The notional amount provides an indication of the volume of our derivatives activity, but this amount is not recorded on our consolidated balance sheets.
 The notional amount is used only as the basis on which interest payments are determined and is not the amount exchanged.
-The following table shows the outstanding notional amounts and the weighted-average rate paid and received for our interest rate swaps, by type, as of May 31, 2019 and 2018.
-The substantial majority of our interest rate swaps use an index based on the London Interbank Offered Rate ("LIBOR") for either the pay or receive leg of the swap agreement.
+The following table shows the outstanding notional amounts and the weighted-average rate paid and received for our interest rate swaps, by type, as of May 31, 2020 and 2019.
+The substantial majority of our interest rate swaps use an index based on LIBOR for either the pay or receive leg of the swap agreement.